 Lookup Mapping (Target Lookup and Source Lookup)

 Lookup mapping fetches a value for the mapped Target field from a record in any Source or Target object based on specific conditions.
 Source Lookup retrieves a value from a record in the Source object.
 Target Lookup retrieves a value from a record in the Target object.
-Lookup mapping is available in Import and Synchronization integrations.
+Lookup mapping is available in import and synchronization integrations.

 Lookup mapping is helpful in the following cases: